tsackton/taelgar/Species/Languages.md

 The original human language, it still survives in a modified form in Common, but is otherwise no longer known to be spoken.
 Extremely rarely known in the modern day. %% There may of course be Old Hkaran and other lost ancient tongues that ancient inscriptions are written in %%

 _Real world analog_: Indo-European, broadly
-*Alphabet*: The Hkaran alphabet, of which Drankorian is a derivative
+*Alphabet*: Unknown. %% In general the immediate pre-Downfall Hkaran writing is very similar to Drankorian, but the exact evolution is left undetermined, and any Hkaran alphabets are lost anyway %%

 ## Non-Human Languages
 There are many diverse languages amongst the non-human inhabitants of Taelgar, but with the chief exception of the goblinoids, it is rare for any given non-human species to speak more than one language.
 Some of these languages are commonly learned by outsiders, while others are rare, magical, or mythical.
 These languages are at least sometimes learned by outsiders, and in some cases, such as lizardfolk and dwarvish, there are many non-native speakers.